json-api/json-api/_includes/status.md

 ## Status

-**This document is a work in progress** and will change implementation work progresses.
+**This document is a work in progress** and will change as implementation work progresses.
 See the [Status](/status) page for more information.